 When I first read Mindset and learned about the concepts of growth and fixed mindsets, a flip switched in my brain about my abilities and how to develop them.

 But my mindset didn’t immediately flip with it.
 It doesn’t happen that way.

 So maybe a better analogy than a light switch is a garden.
 The book planted its seeds in my mind and showed me what’s possible.
-Now it’s up to me to tend to my plot, deal with the weeds, and grow something glorious.
+Now it’s up to me to tend to my plot, routinely deal with the weeds, and keep growing.